 The diagnosis of toxic megacolon is established based on severe systemic toxicity together with radiographic evidence of colonic dilatation (>7 cm in its greatest diameter).
 Bowel perforation presents with abdominal rigidity, involuntary guarding, diminished bowel sounds, rebound tenderness, and severe localized tenderness in the left or right lower quadrants; abdominal radiographs may demonstrate free abdominal air.
 (See 'Radiographic imaging' below and "Toxic megacolon".)

-Recurrence of symptoms after successful initial therapy for C. difficile develops in 10 to 25 percent of cases; recurrent symptoms may be due to relapse of the initial infecting strain or reinfection with a new strain.
-Recurrent C. difficile infection often represents as relapse rather than reinfection, regardless of the interval between episodes.
+Recurrent symptoms may be due to relapse of the initial infecting strain or reinfection with a new strain [18-20].
+Recurrent CDI often represents relapse rather than reinfection, regardless of the interval between episodes.
 Among 134 paired stool isolates from 102 patients with recurrent C. difficile infections, isolates obtained 2 to 8 weeks apart were identical in 88 percent of cases; isolates obtained 8 weeks to 11 months apart were identical in 65 percent of cases .

-Patients with recurrent diarrhea, cramping, and bloating following treatment of C. difficile infection may have postinfectious irritable bowel syndrome or another inflammatory colitis.
+Patients with recurrent diarrhea, cramping, and bloating following treatment of CDI may have postinfectious irritable bowel syndrome or another inflammatory colitis.
 (See 'Differential diagnosis' below.)

 Unusual presentations — Unusual manifestations of C. difficile include protein-losing enteropathy and extracolonic involvement.

 ●Protein-losing enteropathy – Protein-losing enteropathy with hypoalbuminemia has been described in association with acute C. difficile infection in the absence of fulminant colitis [25,26].
 Inflammation of the bowel wall allows leakage of albumin into the lumen, causing colonic loss of albumin with inadequate compensatory hepatic synthesis.
 As a result, serum albumin levels may drop below 2.0 g/dL (20 g/L).
 Ascites and peripheral edema may be observed.
 The protein-losing enteropathy responds to appropriate medical therapy of the infection.
 (See "Protein-losing gastroenteropathy" and "Clostridium difficile in adults: Treatment".)